openshift/training/beta-2-setup.md

 are over the next few labs.
 Lastly, we can ignore "resourcequotas", as it is a bit of a trick so that Kubernetes doesn't accidentally try to apply two quotas to the same namespace.

+**Note: CPU is not really all that self-explanatory.
+But we'll explain it eventually**

 ### Applying Quota to Projects
 At this point we have created our "demo" project, so let's apply the quota above